Background on Gateway

 Gateway is a Government initiative funded by the Tertiary Education Commission (TEC).
 It has been running at Otahuhu College since 2000 and we were one of the first three schools to pilot the programme in the Manukau region, with 190 initial participants.
 This number has since increased and there are now 11 schools in the Manukau region taking part in Gateway.

 Gateway at Otahuhu College

-This learning assessed against unit and/or achievement standards on the National Qualifications Framework.
+This learning is assessed against unit and/or achievement standards on the National Qualifications Framework.
 Integrated with their regular curriculum of study, Gateway should be seen as an opportunity, not just work experience.

 What have been the benefits for the students?

-By being involved in Gateway students have had the opportunity to use the skills and knowledge they have gained in study and life experience and apply them to a workplace context.
+Involvement in Gateway gives students the opportunity to use the skills and knowledge they have obtained in study and life experience and apply them to a workplace context.

-They have been able to gain insight into working life while learning skills in specific industries.
+They have been able to gain insight into working life and learned skills in specific industries.

-In many cases the initiatives have given the students a head start on their chosen careers or have lead to further training opportunities such as Modern Apprenticeships and industry training
+In many cases the initiatives have given the students a head start in their chosen careers and often lead to further training opportunities such as Modern Apprenticeships and industry training.

-We have been exceptionally lucky to have had support from companies in the South Auckland area and have placed students in the following areas:
+We have been exceptionally lucky to have had support from companies in the South Auckland area and students have been placed in the following areas:

 * Early Childhood